-Kent County Water Authority will be installing new remote reading registers and endpoints on most large meters.
-This is a very important program to replace these meter elements that are no longer supported by the manufacturer for repair components and the inability to continue reading the existing meters with our new reading systems.
-With the exception of a few very old meters in the system, most large meter installations will require a swap of the register that keeps a total of the water that has passed through the meter and bypass meters.
-This work would be completed at no cost to the customer.
-All large meters installed after January 2015 already have the latest generation technology so Kent County Water Authority will be performing the certified accuracy testing required for large meters every place Covid-19 protocols to protect both the customers and installation personnel.
-Currently, the large meter change out program is approximately 85% complete.
-It is anticipated that the large meter change out program will be completed in the Summer of 2023.
-We greatly appreciate your support and cooperation as we move forward towards the successful completion of this program.

-2 years by the Division of Public Utilities and Carriers regulatory guidance at no cost to the customer under funding for this program.
-All large meters will be outfitted with the same latest generation automatic meter reading (AMR) technology as what was being installed on all residential meters sized 2 inches or less.
+Kent County Water Authority installed new remote reading registers and endpoints on most large meters.
+This was a very important program to replace these meter elements that are no longer supported by the manufacturer for repair components and the inability to continue reading the existing meters with our new reading systems.
+With the exception of a few very old meters in the system, most large meter installations required a swap of the register that keeps a total of the water that has passed through the meter and bypass meters.
+This work was completed at no cost to the customer.
+All large meters installed after January 2015 already had the latest generation technology so Kent County Water Authority performed the certified accuracy testing required for large meters every 2 years by the Division of Public Utilities and Carriers regulatory guidance at no cost to the customer under funding for this program.
+All large meters were outfitted with the same latest generation automatic meter reading (AMR) technology as what was being installed on all residential meters sized 2 inches or less.
+We have also outfitted every large meter with additional updated microchips installed in the register heads that have the ability to broadcast a Long-Range Wide Area Network (LoRaWAN) signal.
+When activated, the Kent County Water Authority and the customers will have the ability to monitor these accounts in real time.